imagingofthings/pypeline/README.rst

 ------------
 For general installation, see ``doc/general/install.rst``

-For installation on EPFL cluster, first you must install condo.
+For installation on EPFL cluster, first you must install conda.
 You can run

 ```
 bash Miniconda3-latest-Linux-x86_64.sh